-Letting go can take you where you need to be
+Letting you go takes you where you need to be

-You do something for you.
-In the middle of the day.
-If someone has a problem with that, it’s theirs!
+You do something for you, yes, in the middle of the day.
+If someone has a problem with that, it’s theirs.

-We have to let go of the guilt for not planning, producing and consuming.
+We have to let go of the guilt of not planning, producing and consuming.
 While this may be cultural, I think people around the world experience the pressure to measure the success of their day by what they’ve accomplished.
-If that is the case for you, perhaps you should consider a new measuring system.
-Instead of counting the number of appointments you’ve made, rooms you’ve cleaned, miles driven or shopping accomplished, try measuring your day by the number of times you smiled about nothing or watched the grass grow.
-Consider measuring success by how long you spent lingering over an amazing dinner with those you love.
+If that is the case for you, it’s time for a new measuring system.
+Instead of the number of appointments you’ve made, rooms you’ve cleaned, miles driven or shopping accomplished, try measuring your day by the number of times you smiled about nothing, watched the grass grow, or measure success by how long it took you to linger over dinner.

-At first, doing nothing is hard work.
-Imagine how stressful the first few days of a vacation can be as you decompress and let go of the pressures of work and everyday life.
+At first doing nothing is hard work.
+Imagine how stressful the first few days of a vacation can be as you decompress, and let go of work, and real life.
 Now image the last few days of a vacation.
-You can no longer remember what had stressed you out, your muscles are loose and you could lay in a hammock all day.
+You can’t remember what had stressed you out, your muscles are loose and you could lay in a hammock all day.